This manual covers the installation of Develocity on an Amazon EC2 instance.

 For production workloads, storage volumes should exhibit SSD-class disk performance of at least 3000 IOPS (input/output operations per second).

 Disk performance has a significant impact on Develocity performance.
-Develocity is not compatible with network-based storage solutions due to limitations of latency and data consistency. |
+Network file systems (such as Amazon EFS) are not compatible with Develocity due to their performance characteristics. |

 Object storage